Integrating Keycloak with ICE ClusterWare#

 https://www.keycloak.org/docs/latest/server_admin/index.html#_configuring-realms

-When creating the client, note that the "client ID" acts as the unique identifier and as a "short name" for the client - it will be displayed on many of the Keycloak webpages and it will show up in the URL.
+When creating the client, note that the "client ID" acts as the unique identifier and as a "short name" for the client.
+It is displayed on many of the Keycloak webpages and is part of the URL.

 • The "Client authentication" and "Authorization" checkboxes must be enabled.